TITLE Associate Director, Facilities Management

 Other: The scope of the job requires responding to emergencies or other unforeseen situations around-the-clock and may require working evenings and weekends to fulfill job functions.

 1. Assists in ensuring the success of the Department of Facilities Management by working with the Director to coordinate the development of goals and objectives that are consistent with and supportive of the institutional mission of the University and the Division for Administrative Services, reviews unit plans for Facilities Maintenance, Custodial Services, Grounds Services, Business Services, and the Campus Construction Team within the context of Facilities Management's goals and objectives, and evaluates progress toward their achievement.

 2. Assists in coordinating the delivery of essential facility services by working with the director to organize the various units of Facilities Management in a logical, non-duplicative, and effective manner which best meets the work requirements and mission of the department while meeting the needs of the University.

 3. Assists in establishing appropriate policies and procedures that promote a strong service orientation to students, faculty, and staff.

-4. Ensures that all University facilities are maintained in a manner which provides a clean, safe, and well maintained environment by assisting the Director in overseeing the departments within Facilities Management and providing direction as appropriate.
+4. Ensures that all University facilities are maintained in a manner which provides a clean, comfortable, safe, and well-maintained environment by assisting the Director in overseeing the departments within Facilities Management and providing direction as appropriate.

 5. Assists in evaluating the condition of all University buildings and facilities by working with the Director in conducting audits of the facilities to document their current condition and compliance with life safety and building codes, advises the Director of the status of existing University facilities regarding life safety requirements, and makes recommendations for corrective action of unsafe conditions in the physical plant.